marvincoopman/CSE3442/README.md

 # CSE3442
-Embedded Systems Labs and Project Spring 2022
+Embedded Systems 1 Final Project for the EK-TM4C123G